 Wang Dai Fu.
 That means Dr. Wang.
 Dr. Wang is the man in charge of the Bell's Palsy ward at the Yunnan Province Hospital of Traditional Chinese Medicine.
-Linda and I are spending a couple of months with him.
+Linda and I are spending a month with him.

 Wang Dai Fu smokes and looks pretty damned good doing it.
 He uses his cigarette like an orchestra conductor's baton.
 With a trail of smoke he can direct his interns toward the greatest mysteries of acupuncture therapeutics.
 And he makes no excuses for it either.
 He doesn't have to.
 He's Wang Dai Fu.
 He's got the cool of Cleavon Little riding through the desert in the early scenes of Blazing Saddles, with the Duke Ellington orchestra swingin' in the background.

 Wang Dai Fu with his trade mark oral moxa treatment.
 Wang Dai Fu is the Bodhisattva of style, the Marlboro cowboy of Kunming, the Jack Nicholson of acupuncture.

 And as for his therapeutics?
 Yeah, he's pretty good at getting results.
 There are many many people in Kunming who get "Zhong Feng" or Bell's Palsy.
 Nobody knows why, and to my knowledge, there hasn't yet been a study to determine this.